MobilityDB/meos-rs/sys/README.md

 sudo apt-get install libgeos-dev proj-bin libproj-dev proj-data libjson-c-dev
 ```

+Also you will need to delete the libmeos.so file if already present in your system to use the `bundled` feature, the default location is `/usr/local/lib`.

 ## Binding generation
 The 1.2 and 1.1 versions are already available as prebuilt bindings.
 Alternatively, you can generate your own bindings from your `libmeos` installation by specifying the `bindgen` feature.